frankheat/offsecnotes/content/web/vulnerabilities/oauth 2.0/index.md

     ```

 {{< hint style=tips >}}
-**Tip**: the default URI will often be on an OAuth-specific path, such as `/oauth/callback`, so you can use directory traversal tricks `https://client-app.com/oauth/callback/../../example/path`
+The default URI will often be on an OAuth-specific path, such as `/oauth/callback`, so you can use directory traversal tricks `https://client-app.com/oauth/callback/../../example/path`.
 {{< /hint >}}

 ### Flawed CSRF protection